 Dog Bite Cases with a Personal Injury Attorney Have a Higher Success Rate of Reaching a Settlement

 At Johnson Livingston, we take our jobs personally.
-Our attention and passion has been and always will be focused on our clients.
+Our attention and passion have been and always will be focused on our clients.
 We give each case everything we’ve got.
 We care about the results our clients receive and we work hard to get to know our clients, their challenges, injury, and their ability to recover and live a good life.

 It is well known that insurance companies often offer lower settlements in dog bite cases where an attorney is not present.
 Dog bite cases can be difficult to prove and it is important to have an experienced attorney on your side to ensure you are being compensated fairly for your losses.